ThankMrSkeletal2016/Turing-Test-Media/README.md

 # Current Artists
 - Mr. Skeletal AKA Ronovo Ronove
 - Illest Preacha
+- This Is What You Scan For

 # Current Releases
 - Ronovo Ronove - 愚 O か T 悲 A な K 馬 U 鹿

+# WIP Releases
+- TIWYSF - Ghost in the Machine

 # Current Collaberations
 - Mr. Skeletal x Illest Preacha - Noise